 The TWILIGHT ZONE ?

-Several tens of meters below the surface of the oceans, sunlight struggles to pierce the water column.
-Only a tiny fraction of the wavelengths of the light spectrum reach below 60 meters.
+Dozens of meters below the surface of the oceans, sunlight struggles to travel through the water column.
+Only a tiny fraction of the wavelengths of the light spectrum reaches below 60 meters.

 MESOPHOTIC CORAL REEFS, ANOTHER WORLD!

 The vision of the coral reef, associated with a wide variety of colorful organisms, living in clear, warm and shallow waters, is in fact only the tip of an iceberg, mainly from the surface at a depth of 30 m.
 Diving beyond this limit into the unknown of mesophotic coral populations is much more than a simple immersion, it is above all a desire for exploration and discovery!

 This quest is a journey into a virgin universe full of hidden colors and an oasis of unique, almost unexplored biodiversity.
 It is urgent to gain a better understanding and better knowledge of this ecosystem in order to understand the ecological challenges of its conservation.

 Located deeper than heavily threatened surface reefs, ECMs might be less impacted by the effects of climate change (with a lower rate of coral bleaching at depth) and various human pressures (pollution, overfishing).
 These areas could therefore represent a “liferaft” for species usually found in shallow reefs.